A strong-weak duality for the 1d long-range Ising model

 The UV divergences of the perturbative expansion are regularized by point-splitting, i.e. by introducing hard core repulsions as in \eqref{eq:domain}, with cutoff length $a$.
 The UV divergences in the $a\to 0$ limit are then removed by including the appropriate counterterms, so that correlation functions of renormalized operators are UV-finite when expressed in terms of the renormalized couplings.
 Beta functions and anomalous dimensions are then obtained from the Callan–Symanzik equation, which states that renormalized observables are cut-off independent.

 We shall distinguish between the model with $s=1$, in which case a free boundary CFT is perturbed by marginal primary operators, from the model with $s<1$, in which case a GFF with a compact and dimensionful target space is perturbed by composite operators that are not scaling operators.
-In the latter case we do not have at the moment a proof that the theory is renormalizable to all orders of the perturbative expansion, but we also found no evidence to the contrary in our computations.
-Although we hope to come back to this question in the future, it should be said that the UV completeness of the model is not needed for our purposes, as we are only interested in its IR behavior.
+In the latter case we do not have at the moment a proof that the theory is renormalizable to all orders of the perturbative expansion, but we also found no evidence to the contrary in our computations. \toSR{One reason for expecting \eqref{eq:Z} to be renormalizable is that, as we will see below, at $\d>0$ the theory has a UV fixed point, where both $\cO_g$ and $\cO_h$ become relevant scaling operators.
+Therefore, at least in principle, we could start from that manifestly renormalizable setting in order to construct our flow.
+In practice, this is not very useful, because in this case $\cO_g$ is strictly relevant (i.e.\ super-renormalizable) and the UV fixed point turns out to be far from the IR one.\footnote{There is a similar problem when deriving the BKT flow diagram from the sine-Gordon model \cite{Amit:1979ab}}.
+Moreover, at $\d=0$ one of the relevant perturbations of such UV fixed point becomes exactly marginal, and it becomes impossible to reach the IR fixed point of interest in this way.
+The solution is to work with \eqref{eq:Z} away from the UV fixed point at $\d>0$, but perturbatively in $\d$ and thus close to the fixed point of the $\d=0$ model.
+Therefore, we begin our analysis from the $\d=0$ case. }